Faculty Borrowing Privileges

 The term "faculty" applies to University personnel holding faculty rank at or above the level of instructor, and to librarians and administrative "A" employees.
 Faculty privileges are also granted to certain research associates, professional staff connected with government laboratories located on campus, personnel with faculty rank at the Agricultural Experiment Stations, Cooperative Extension Service (with faculty rank or status), and Marine Institute.
 If you are officially retired from the University of Georgia you may retain your current faculty borrowing privileges.

 A picture ID is required to borrow materials from the University of Georgia Libraries.
 The preferred form of identification is the UGA ID card.
 A current, government-issued picture ID - such as (but not limited to) a driver's license, Georgia ID card, US passport, or US military ID - may be used instead.

 NOTE: These policies apply to the Main and Science Libraries only.
 Please contact the Law Library for information concerning their faculty privileges and obligations.

 Loan Periods - The loan period for faculty is 1 year.
 Exceptions include: rare books, periodicals, microforms, newspapers, Leisure Collection, and others materials.
 The Leisure Collection circulates for 14 days.
 Bound volumes of journals may be borrowed for 7 days.
 For more information on loan periods, check here.
 There is no limit to the number of items a borrower may check out, with the exception of special permission and Reserve items.

-Proxy - A representative of a faculty member allowed to charge out material for the faculty member's use.
+Proxy - A proxy is a representative of a faculty member allowed to charge out material for the faculty member's use.
 The representative must bring the Proxy Authorization Form, signed by the authorizing UGA faculty member to the Main Library to have the proxy authorization assigned.The faculty member is responsible for any charges.
 Permission is granted for one year; the expiration date should always be included on the faculty authorization form.
 Please allow one business day for processing.